-In March and April 2014, Seaboard entered into four approximately eight-year interest rate exchange agreements with mandatory early termination dates in the second half of 2014 for three of the agreements and early 2015 for one of the agreements.
-These four exchange agreements involve the exchange of fixed-rate and variable-rate interest payments without the exchange of the underlying notional amounts to mitigate the potential effects of fluctuations in interest rates on the anticipated dry bulk vessel leases in the last half of 2014 and early 2015.
+During 2014, Seaboard put into place four, approximately eight-year interest rate exchange agreements with mandatory early termination dates in the second half of 2014 and early 2015 for one of the agreements.
+Two of these agreements have since been terminated that had mandatory early termination dates in the second half of 2014.
+Payments made by Seaboard to unwind these agreements were not material.
+Also in the second half of 2014, Seaboard entered into two new interest rate exchange agreements to replace the two that were terminated as noted above, each with a mandatory early termination date in early 2015 and similar terms as the interest rate exchange agreements terminated.
+These four exchange agreements, still outstanding as of September 27, 2014, involve the exchange of fixed-rate and variable-rate interest rates on the anticipated dry bulk vessel leases in the last half of 2014 and early 2015.
 Seaboard pays a fixed rate and receives a variable rate of interest on these four notional amounts of \$22,000,000 each.
-In 2010, Seaboard entered into three tenyear interest rate exchange agreements which involve the exchange of fixed-rate and variable-rate interest payments over the life of the agreements without the exchange of the underlying notional amounts to mitigate the effects of fluctuations in interest rates on variable rate debt.
+In 2010, Seaboard entered into three ten-year interest rate exchange agreements which involve the exchange of fixed-rate and variable-rate interest payments over the life of the agreements without the exchange of the underlying notional amounts of \$22,000,000 each.
+In 2010, Seaboard entered into three ten-year interest rate exchange agreements which involve the exchange of fixed-rate and variable-rate interest payments over the life of the agreements without the exchange of the underlying notional amounts to mitigate the effects of fluctuations in interest rates on variable rate debt.
 Seaboard pays a fixed rate and receives a variable rate of interest on these three notional amounts of \$25,000,000 each.
 All seven of these interest rate exchange agreements do not qualify as hedges for accounting purposes.
 Accordingly, the changes in fair value of these agreements are recorded in miscellaneous, net in the Condensed Consolidated Statements of Comprehensive Income.
-At June 28, 2014 and December 31, 2013, Seaboard had seven and three interest rate exchange agreements outstanding, respectively, with a total notional value of \$163,000,000 and \$75,000,000, respectively.
+At September 27, 2014 and December 31, 2013, Seaboard had seven and three interest rate exchange agreements outstanding, respectively, with a total notional value of \$163,000,000 and \$75,000,000, respectively.